 2.4.1.
 If these visitors will have unsupervised access to Export Controlled Material, it must be cleared with the Export Control Office in advance.

-2.5 Export Controlled Materials must be shielded from the view of non-authorized personnel when non-authorized personnel are in the same area as authorized personnel.
+2.5 Export Controlled Materials must be shielded from the view of non-authorized personnel when are in proximity to Export Controlled Materials that would reveal information if merely viewed.
+This would include things like data, documents, and blueprints, but would not normally extend to merely viewing a piece of controlled technology.

-2.6 Custodial, maintenance, technical and any other staff that require access to an area that contains Export Controlled Material for purposes of cleaning, maintenance, upkeep or repair must be coordinated by the Project Manager, Principal Investigator and/or supervisor to ensure that all Export Controlled Material is secured and not accessible during the staff’s time in the area.
+2.6 Custodial, maintenance, technical and any other staff that require access to an area that contains Export Controlled Material for purposes of cleaning, maintenance, upkeep, or repair must be coordinated by the Project Manager, Principal Investigator and/or supervisor to ensure that all Export Controlled Material is secured and not accessible during the staff’s time in the area.

 2.7 Conversations about Export Controlled Material may only take place in a secure location, such as a room with a closed door.
 They may not be held in public places where any Foreign Persons may be.